edisonpapers/lathrops-notes/2/README.md

 # 2 Pencil Notes

 Edison wrote this set in pencil on five pages.
 The editors have arranged the text in the way that seems to provide the greatest internal coherence.
 This page sequence differs from that created earlier by an archivist.
+- <span style="color:red">*X*</span> indicates a note by Lathrop that he wanted Edison to return to, and provide more information.
+- Lathrop’s marginalia and underlining made in <span style="color:red">*red*</span> pencil unless marked otherwise.
+- Some paragraphs are followed by dividing marks.
+- Marginalia by Edison unless marked otherwise.
+- Some words have been overwritten and obscured, specifically Edison's **OK** over some of the notes.

 ##
 .ve-media https://edisondigital.rutgers.edu/iiif/2/PA3002/manifest seq="1" right